JerryWu-code/VideoLearningHub/README.md

 ## Features
 ### **1. Centralised Learning Hub**

-- (1) Multi-Source Video and Articles: Users can access videos, articles, PDFs, and research papers from multiple sources on the same topic, all in one place.
+- (1) Multi-Source Video and Articles: Users can access videos, research papers, and codes from multiple sources on the same topic, all in one place.

 - (2) Categorised Learning Paths: Different paths based on subjects or skills (e.g., “Maths Path,” “Programming Path”) with curated resources from various websites and platforms.

-- (3) Integration with YouTube/External Platforms: Embed educational videos from YouTube, Vimeo, or other platforms to ensure users have access to different content formats.
+- (3) Integration with YouTube/External Platforms: Embed educational videos from YouTube, Bilibili, Arxiv and Github to ensure users have access to different content formats, including note only Streaming videos but also papers and code.

+### **2. User-Friendly Login and History Tracking**

+- (1) **Google Account Integration**: Users can log in seamlessly using their Google accounts, ensuring a quick and secure authentication process.

+- (2) **Access History Tracking**: The platform keeps a record of all videos, articles, and papers accessed by users, allowing them to revisit previous materials with ease.

+- (3) **Favorites and Collections**: Users can bookmark or save their favorite resources into categorized collections, making it simple to organize and retrieve important learning materials.

-### **2. Interactive Transcript with Notes**
+### **3. AI-Powered Search with Relevance Filtering**

-- (1) Real-Time Video Transcripts: Automatically generated transcripts for videos, allowing users to follow along, read, or reference key points later.

-- (2) Highlighting & Note-Taking: Users can highlight sections of the transcript or text from articles and save personalised notes for later review.

-- (3) Auto-Save Notes: Notes are auto-saved with timestamps (for videos) or text references, so users can go back to specific parts of the material.
+- (1) **GPT-Based Search Recommendations**: When users type text into the search bar, GPT provides relevance-based suggestions to guide their search queries.

+- (2) **Relevance Sorting for API Results**: Results returned by the backend API are ranked from highest to lowest relevance using GPT, ensuring users see the most relevant content first.

+- (3) **Category-Based Filtering and Pagination**: Users can filter results by different categories (e.g., topics, formats) and navigate through paginated content for a more personalized search experience.

+### **4. AI Assistant Integration on the Player Page**

+- (1) **Real-Time Assistance**: An AI ChatBot is integrated directly into the Player page, enabling users to ask questions or seek clarifications about the video content they are watching.

+- (2) **Context-Aware Responses**: The AI Assistant can understand the context of the video and provide tailored explanations or additional resources related to the topic.

+- (3) **Enhanced Learning Experience**: Users can interact with the ChatBot without leaving the Player page, ensuring an uninterrupted and interactive learning environment.

 ## **Project Setup**
 ### **1. Clone the repository**